 The numbers are on your side

 New opportunities are continually increasing for medical billing and coding specialists with the proper education and skills.
 From jobs such as facility coding, tumor registry and insurance contracts, to specialty certifications such as interventional radiology, anesthesia and practice management, this is a diverse and growing profession.
-Looking forward, employment of medical records and health information technicians is expected to increase by 22% from 2012 to 2022.
-Employment growth will result from the increase in the number of medical tests, treatments and procedures that will be performed.2
+Looking forward, employment in this field is expected to increase by 22% from 2012 to 2022.2

 A logical method designed to help you reach your goals